Every planar graph with the Liouville property is amenable: Square tilings and the two crossing flows

 If any of these subgraphs $I,O$ is uniquely absorbing, then we can repeat the above arguments to that subgraph to obtain the two desired flows.

 Hence it remains to consider the case where there is a cycle $C_I$ in $I$ and a cycle $C_O$ in $O$ that further separate each of $I,O$ into two transient sides.
 In fact, we can iterate this argument as often as we like, to obtain many distinct transient subgraphs separated from any given cycle.
-Let us iterate it often enough to obtain four disjoint cycles $C_i, 1\leq 4$, and inside each $C_i$ a cycle $D_i$ such that the interior of $D_i$ is transient and no roundabout ot \Gr\ meets any two of these eight cycles.
+Let us iterate it often enough to obtain four disjoint cycles $C_j, 1\leq j \leq 4$, and inside each $C_j$ a cycle $D_j$ such that the interior of $D_j$ is transient and no roundabout of \Gr\ meets any two of these eight cycles.
+We remark that the $D_j$ can be chosen internally disjoint even if some or all of the $C_j$ are concentric.

-We now apply \autoref{lyons} to each of the four interior sides of the $D_i$ to obtain four \trc s $f_i$ out of vertices $x_i$, such that the support of $f_i$ is contained in $D_i$.
-We can then combine those flows pairwise in a way similar to the uniquely absorbing case to obtain the two desired flows $f',h'$, and from them $f,h$: we can let $o$ be an arbitrary vertex outside all $C_i$, and define $T$ and the paths $P,Q$ similarly.
+We now apply \autoref{lyons} to each of the four interior sides of the $D_j$ to obtain four flows of finite energy $f_j$ from vertices $x_j$, such that the support of $f_j$ is contained in $D_j$.
+We can then combine those flows pairwise in a way similar to the uniquely absorbing case to obtain the two desired flows $f,h$: we can let $o$ be an arbitrary vertex outside all $C_j$, pick paths $P_j$ from $x_j$ to $o$, and again consider a graph $H$ obtained from \g by contracting the vertices corresponding to all roundabouts meeting the $P_j$ except for the first one.
+We then construct $f',h'$, and from them $f,h$, as indicated in \autoref{figRi}.
 The fact that $|\supp(f) \cap \supp(h)|=1$ follows from the same graph-theoretic arguments about the structure of \Gd, for which we did not need the square tiling. \end{proof}